 These are repositories for the fixed part of a Smalltalk program, holding the compiled bytecode instructions and a literal frame, a list of literal objects used to hold message selectors and objects needed by the code that are not receiver instance variables or method temporary variables.
-They have a header object which encodes important information such as the number of arguments, literals and temporary variables needed to execute the method as well as an optional primitive number and whether the method requires the normal stack size (16 slots) or the larger stack size (56 slots).
-All of these quantities are determined by the Compiler when the method code is accepted by the user or filed in from outside.
+They have a header object which encodes important information such as the number of arguments, literals and temporary variables needed to execute the method as well as an optional primitive number.